About Francesca de Valence

 Francesca de Valence is an Australian artist, award-winning songwriter, speaker, and founder & CEO of I Heart Songwriting Club.
 She has been acknowledged by the Los Angeles Music Awards with an International Songwriter of the Year Award and also holds an Australian Songwriting Award.
 Francesca has supported artists including Jimmy Webb, Belinda Carlisle and The Manhattan Transfer and her music can be heard on ABC radio around Australia.

-Francesca is a prolific composer with a huge catalogue of independent releases over the past 10 years.
-She has recently penned her first musical “Beware of Boys” co-produced at the Anywhere Theatre Festival (2018), and her latest creation “Songs de Paris” is an ongoing musical experiment of her relationship with Paris – presented live in both Australia and Paris.
+A prolific composer with a huge catalogue of independent releases over the past 10 years, Francesca has penned the music for her first musical “Beware of Boys” co-written and co-produced at the Anywhere Theatre Festival (2018), and her latest creation “Songs de Paris” is an ongoing musical experiment of her relationship with Paris – presented live in both Australia and Paris.

 Pursued by an overwhelming desire to nurture creative expression and foster a deep sense of belonging in all individuals, Francesca founded the global digital phenomenon I Heart Songwriting Club in 2014, a global online community for songwriters to develop their creative practice through structured 1-hour weekly challenges over 10-weeks.
 Through this social enterprise, Francesca has been the spiritual and creative midwife for over 7000 new songs from 14 countries around the world and the club has helped develop over 450 artists.
 Two of these artists, Mama Kin Spender, have been nominated for a 2018 ARIA Award (Australian Recording Industry Award) for their album Golden Magnetic, written as part of I Heart Songwriting Club.